A free Premium account on the FCL.055 website! Read here

 The bergeron findeisen process is mainly based on the difference of maximum vapour pressure over water and over ice of the same temperature.

-.the saturation vapour pressure is higher over water than over ice. what that means that you will reach the frost point before you reach the dew point. bergeron showed that in the mid latiudes, because it is cold inside clouds, precipitation is caused mainly by the coalence of water vapour onto ice crystals. it does not explain everything and is just one of the theories of precipitation. if there are no nuclei present, you can raise the relative humidity to 460% before a drop will form spontaneously super saturation. exemple 305 The bergeron-findeisen process is mainly based on the difference of maximum vapour pressure over water and over ice of the same temperature.
+The saturation vapour pressure is higher over water than over ice what that means that you will reach the frost point before you reach the dew point bergeron showed that in the mid latiudes because it is cold inside clouds precipitation is caused mainly by the coalence of water vapour onto ice crystals it does not explain everything and is just one of the theories of precipitation if there are no nuclei present you can raise the relative humidity to 460% before a drop will form spontaneously super saturation The principle of the bergeron-findeisen process is mainly based on the difference in size of the cloud elements. at mid-latitudes the coalescense process is usually the initial process in the formation of precipitation. in the tropics stratiform precipitation does not occur.

-.the dewpoint temperature is the temperature at which the air can no longer hold all of its water vapor, and some of the water vapor must condense into liquid water. the dew point is always lower than or equal to the air temperature...if the air temperature cools to the dew point, or if the dew point rises to equal the air temperature, then dew, fog or clouds begin to form..at this point where the dew point temperature equals the air temperature, the relative humidity is 100%. exemple 309 It can only be equal to, or lower, than the temperature of the air mass.
+The dewpoint temperature is the temperature at which the air can no longer hold all of its water vapor and some of the water vapor must condense into liquid water the dew point is always lower than or equal to the air temperatureif the air temperature cools to the dew point or if the dew point rises to equal the air temperature then dew fog or clouds begin to format this point where the dew point temperature equals the air temperature the relative humidity is 100%It can be higher than the temperature of the air mass. it can be used together with the air pressure to estimate the air mass's relative humidity. it can be used to estimate the air mass's relative humidity even if the air temperature is unknown.

 Advection of cold air over a warm sea.

-.cold air over a warm surface gives convective lifting. exemple 313 Advection of cold air over a warm sea.
+Cold air over a warm surface gives convective liftingMountain waves. advection of warm air over a cold sea. low level wind shear.

 Mixing ratio.

-.if unsaturated air dry adiabatic lapse rate is lifted until it reaches the lifting condensation level, the ratio of water vapour to air by mass called 'mass ratio' or 'mixing ratio' will remained unchanged..the mixing ratio of water vapor in air is used to describe humidity. exemple 317 Mixing ratio.
+If unsaturated air dry adiabatic lapse rate is lifted until it reaches the lifting condensation level the ratio of water vapour to air by mass called 'mass ratio' or 'mixing ratio' will remained unchangedthe mixing ratio of water vapor in air is used to describe humidityDifference between temperature and dewpoint temperature. maximum vapour pressure. maximum mixing ratio.

 Cooling by the underlying surface.